June 13th, 2021 Your Fave?

 The BIRDS AS ART Canon EOS R5 Camera User’s e-Guide: $75.00

+The first thing that Clemens did when he got his R-5 was to set it up exactly as detailed in the R5 e-guide.
 The guide is 82 pages long: 21,458 words.
-More than 50 DPP 4 Autofocus-depicting screen captures.
+There are more than 50 DPP 4 Autofocus-depicting screen captures.
 And a 31 minute 44 second educational video.
 This guide took three and a half months of hard work and a ton of help from at least seventeen very helpful and generous folks.

 The guide covers — in great detail — all Menu Items that are relevant to bird, nature, and wildlife photography.
 It does not cover video.
 The section on AF methods and the AF Gallery has been expanded from the R5/R6 AF e-guide.
 It remains the one of the great strengths of this guide.
 I share my thoughts on what I am sure is the single best AF Method for photographing birds in flight.
 As most of you know, the guide includes a simple and easy way to change AF Methods that was introduced to me by Geoff Newhouse.
 In the AF Gallery you will see exactly how Face Detection plus Tracking AF works.
 In the Educational R5 Gallery video, I share my favorite R5 images along with dozens of bird photography tips and techniques.

 In addition, I teach you how to get the best exposures with your R5.
 Detailed instructions on using the great In-camera HDR and Multiple Exposure features will be appreciated by creative folks who like to have fun.
 The three shutter modes are explained in detail as well.
 Bruce Dudek solved the can’t-get-to-Auto ISO problem that had stumped everyone at Canon.
 This information is of course shared in the guide.
 You will learn how to set up your EVF (Electronic Viewfinder) and Screen toggle options.
 Not to mention that the mysterious performance of the Q Button is revealed and simplified.
-Brian Sump’s images reveal how well you can do when using the R5 with EF lenses using one of the three Canon EF-EOS R Mount Adapters.
+Brian Sump’s images reveal how well you can do when using the R5 with EF lenses using one of the three Canon EF-EOS R Mount Adapters (as Donna did with Image #1 below).
 You will learn how I use Customize Dials to put either ISO or EC on the Thumb Dial and how to set up and save Custom Shooting Modes (C1-C3) that can remember both your Customize Dial and Customize Button settings!
 That is something that none of the SONY bodies do. 🙁 Near the end of the guide I share my all-important MY MENU items with you.

 Like all BAA educational materials, the R5 guide is written in my informal, easy-to-follow style.
 I am quite proud of this guide and look forward to hearing your thoughts on our hard work.